outdoorsafetylab/mapclay/README.md

 }
 ```

 Create a new one if [default Renderers](#default-renderers) doesn't fit your need.
-Here is an short example about creating a new custom Renderer Class, which is based on default Renderer Class:
+Here is a short example about creating a new custom Renderer Class, which is based on default Renderer `Maplibre`:

 ```js
 import defaultExport from 'https://unpkg.com/mapclay/dist/renderers/maplibre.mjs'